Quota

 PKCE parameters

-code_challenge_methodstringS256 or plain.
+code_challenge_methodstringS256 only.
 Defaults to S256 when omitted — set it explicitly anyway so the hashing choice is visible at the call site.

 03 Exchange with verifier